How to Secure & Restore Your Lawn After Hurricanes

-As the winds die down from Hurricane Irma, and the skies clear, the mess, unfortunately, remains behind.
+As the winds die down after a hurricane, and the skies clear, the mess, unfortunately, remains behind.
 Flooding, downed branches, and power outages delay life’s return back to normal.
 In some cases, a collapsed limb requires emergency tree removal.
 What requires immediate attention and what requires an experienced professional?

 Here are ways to help your lawn recover after a large storm, like this recent hurricane.

 Make sure your environment is safe to begin clean-up.
 Look for downed power lines, debris hanging on power lines, or large puddles of standing water.
 Allow professionals to deal with these circumstances before beginning your clean-up process.